Skip to main content

 ResourceConfig

-1) Create a credentials template
+Create a credentials template

 from dhenara.ai.types import ResourceConfig

-print("Edit credentials.yaml with your keys")
+print("Edit dai_credentials.yaml with your credentials")

 # Dhenara AI Provider Credentials